Panzer-Jack/easy-live2d/docs/en/guide/getting-started.md

-# Quick Start
+# Getting Started

-This page will guide you through getting started with easy-live2d, allowing you to integrate Live2D models into your web applications in just a few minutes.
+This page will guide you on how to quickly get started with easy-live2d, integrating Live2D models into your web application in just a few minutes.

-## Prerequisites
+## Recommended Configuration

-Before you begin, ensure your development environment meets the following requirements:

-- Node.js 14.x or higher
+- Node.js >= 18
-- npm, yarn, or pnpm package manager
-- Basic knowledge of JavaScript/TypeScript
+- Pixi.js >= 8
+- Cubism 5 models

 ## Installation